-- That it does not have hydrogenated oils in the ingredients–yes, some breads made from your bakery store are 100% whole wheat, but made with trans fat!
+- That it does not have hydrogenated oils in the ingredients–yes, some bread made from your bakery store are 100% whole wheat, but made with trans fat!

-- Look for breads with no high fructose corn syrup.
+- Look for bread with no high fructose corn syrup.

 - Watch out for preservatives.

-STOP!!!
-Most these yogurts not only cost you an arm and a leg, but they have more added sugars, than a bowl of ice cream!
+- STOP!!!
+Most of these yogurts not only cost you an arm and a leg, but they have more added sugars than a bowl of ice cream!

 To me, that sounds like you are setting yourself up for a sugar crash rather than an afternoon full of energy.